Here is all the wisdom we can muster. Tap the bars to open the full text below.

 Q – Can I cancel in the middle of the course?

 A – We try to make this whole art class thing work without fundraisers.
 It’s not easy.
 However, one of the things we like to do, is help people when the unexpected happens.
-If you purchased one of our courses, but cannot finish it, we offer a 30-day cancellation notice and refund of remaining charges (only before February 20th of the school year).
+If you purchased one of our courses, but cannot finish it due to unexpected circumstances, we offer a 30-day cancellation notice and refund of remaining charges (only before February 20th of the school year).
 Send us this form, and tell us about your problem with continuing (moving, illness, other crisis situations).
 We’ll refund or stop your payment after 30 days.
 This allows us to find a replacement for your empty seat.
 If your reasons are purely financial, we’ll work as hard as we can to figure something out for you.

 Q – Why do I need to pay for 30 days after I cancel?